ChibiOS/ChibiOS/readme.txt

   implemented on all ports.
 - Improvements to the test suite, added a new level of indirection that allows to make tests depend on the configuration options without have to put #ifs into the test main module.
+New benchmarks about semaphores and mutexes.

 *** 1.1.0unstable ***
 - FIX: Modified the default value for the STM32 HSI setup it was 1, it should